Battle of Ash Hollow: Background

-Grattan Massacre
+Grattan “Massacre”

-The first decisive event that initialized the First Sioux war was catalyzed when a Mormon emigrant lost a cow while traveling with his party on the Oregon Trail; the animal wandered into a Brulé Lakota camp.
+The first decisive event that initialized the First Sioux war was catalyzed when a Mormon emigrant lost a cow while traveling with his party on the Oregon Trail; the animal wandered into a Sicangu Lakota camp.
 A Miniconjou Sioux named High Forehead killed the cow for food.
 The Mormon farmer reported the cow as stolen to army officers at Fort Laramie.

 The fort's commander sent out an inexperienced officer, Lt.
 John Lawrence Grattan—said to be contemptuous of the Indians—to arrest High Forehead.
 But under the treaty of 1851, such matters related to livestock and relations with settlers were supposed to be handled by the Indian Agent, who was due to arrive soon.
 Grattan vowed to take the wanted Indian "at all hazards" and took along 30 men and artillery.
 He pressed the chief to surrender the Sioux man.
 One of his soldiers shot the chief, Conquering Bear, in the back and killed him.
 In the ensuing battle the Sioux killed Grattan and 29 of his men.
 One soldier survived the fighting but died later in the Fort Laramie hospital.

 President Franklin Pierce vowed to avenge the Grattan Massacre, as it was called by the press.
 The War Department appointed Harney to command, with instructions to "whip the Indians."
-In the ensuing debate, Grattan was blamed for the fracas in which he was killed.
+In the ensuing debate, Grattan was blamed for the fracas in which he and the men under his command were killed.